 We completed the Restructuring in May 2021.
 Upon the consummation and of the Restructuring, we have issued new ordinary shares to affiliates of Existing Equityholders pursuant to the Restructuring, such that our shareholding structure substantially reflects Atour Shanghai's ownership structure prior to the Restructuring.
 As a result of the Restructuring, we (i) beneficially own 100% of equity interest in Atour Shanghai through Atour Hong Kong, and (ii) have consolidated the financial results of Atour Shanghai and its subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
-For detailed discussion of the steps taken to effect the Restructuring, see "Corporate History and Structure - Restructuring".
+For detailed discussion of the steps taken to effect the Restructuring, see "Corporate History and Structure-Restructuring".
 In connection with the Restructuring, our authorized share capital was classified into Class A ordinary shares and Class B ordinary shares on February 3, 2021.

-The table below sets forth our capitalization as of June 30, 2021
+The table below sets forth our capitalization as of March 31, 2021:

-- · on an actual basis: - on an as adjusted basis to give effect to the issuance and sale of 59,234,100 Class A ordinary shares in this offering, and the receipt of approximately US\$263.12 million in estimated net proceeds, considering an offering price of US\$14.5 per ADS (the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus), after deduction of the underwriting discounts and commissions and estimated expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to (i) the termination of the preferential rights of certain shareholders on April 8, 2021; (ii) the repurchase of 8,822,664 ordinary shares from a shareholder with a cash consideration of RMB111.26 million in May 2021; and (iii) the distribution of RMB20.6 million in cash to certain shareholders in May 2021; and - on a pro forma as adjusted basis to give effect to (i) the termination of the preferential rights of certain shareholders on April 8, 2021; (ii) the repurchase of 8,822,664 ordinary shares from a shareholder with a cash consideration of RMB111.26 million in May 2021; (iii) the distribution of RMB20.6 million in cash to certain shareholders in May 2021; and (iv) the issuance and sale of 59,234,100 Class A ordinary shares in this offering, and the receipt of approximately US\$263.12 million in estimated net proceeds, considering an offering price of US\$14.5 per ADS (the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus), after deduction of the underwriting discounts and commissions and estimated expenses payable by us.